Life As a Manufacturing Production Technician

 - Manufacturing Specialist

-Are There Job Opportunities for Manufacturing Production Technicians?
+Is There Going to be Demand for Manufacturing Production Technicians?

-In the United States, there were 76,800 jobs for Manufacturing Production Technician in 2016.
+In 2016, there was an estimated number of 76,800 jobs in the United States for Manufacturing Production Technician.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Manufacturing Production Technician by 2026.
 Due to new job openings and attrition, there will be an average of 7,100 job openings in this field each year.

 The states with the most job growth for Manufacturing Production Technician are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.